yan-cheng-lin/HaplotypeGP/README.md

 **02-01_CrossValidation_GBLUP.R:** RScript for haplotype-based genomic prediction for all three scenario.
 **03-01_TablesAndFigures.Rmd:** Rmarkdown for source code of the tables and figures.

-For all the scripts, please change the variables in the "Settings" section to obtain the particular results.

 ## Authors
 Yan-Cheng Lin